Therapeutic Supplements For Improving Surgery Outcomes

 Every single cell in our body is surrounded by a double-layer of fats.
 Thus, when new cells are required, the demand for fats increase.

-The omega-3 fatty acids offer another very important feature for patients recovering from surgery.
-They are the precursors to anti-inflammatory compounds in the body.
+The omega-3 fatty acids offer another very important feature for patients recovering from surgery; they are the precursors to anti-inflammatory compounds in the body.

 The importance of getting inflammation under control post-surgery is two-fold.
-Firstly, if inflammation can be reduced, pain can be contro
+First, if inflammation can be reduced, pain can be controlled a lot more effectively and second, by controlling inflammation, the healing process is bolstered.

 The most potent omega-3 fatty acids for decreasing inflammation are from fish oils.
 They offer the long EPA form of omega-3 which is easily converted into anti-inflammatory prostaglandins (PG3).